 Humble is a medium-sized city located in the state of Texas.
 With a population of 15,665 people and 14 constituent neighborhoods, Humble is the 166th largest community in Texas.

-The per capita income in Humble in 2010 was $20,098, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
-This equates to an annual income of $80,392 for a family of four.
+The per capita income in Humble in 2010 was $17,798, which is lower middle income relative to Texas, and low income relative to the rest of the US.
+This equates to an annual income of $71,192 for a family of four.
 However, Humble contains both very wealthy and poor people as well.

 Humble is an extremely ethnically-diverse city.
 The people who call Humble home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Humble residents report their race to be White, followed by Black or African-American.
-Humble also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 43.52% of the city’s residents.
-Important ancestries of people in Humble include German, English, French , and Italian.
+People of Hispanic or Latino origin are the most prevalent group in Humble, accounting for 47.58% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Humble residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Humble include English, German, French , and Trinidadian and Tobagonian.

 The most common language spoken in Humble is English.
 Other important languages spoken here include Spanish and Pacific Island languages.